Up-Devs/db-docs/guide/guide/mongoDB/import.md

-# Import datas to MongoDB
+# Importing datas to MongoDB

 ## From Quick.DB
 If you are using Quick.DB, you can now import datas to MongoDB and switch!